smuth4/smuth.me/content/post/using-shush-as-a-crontab-wrapper.rst

 .. description:
 .. type: text

 `Cron`_ is a great tool for linux servers, but it's a very limited in it's capabilities (since it follows the Unix philosophy), so when I started to run up against those limits, I began doing all sorts of bash trickery to accomplish what I needed to happen, but that swiftly started giving me even more problem.
-At work, I use the `Jenkins CI`_ tool as a cron replacement (great tool, allows for distributed runs, queueing tasks, emails on failure, etc), but it seemed rather heavy weight for a homelab.
-Thankfully, there are a lot of cron wrappers/replacements out there, but I settled on `shush`_, a neat little wrapper around script for cron.
+At work, I use the `Jenkins CI`_ tool as a cron replacement (great tool, allows for distributed runs, queuing tasks, emails on failure, etc), but it seemed rather heavy weight for a homelab.
+Thankfully, there are a lot of cron wrappers/replacements out there, but I settled on `shush`_, a neat little wrapper script for cron.

 ..
 TEASER_END